aberba/twi-synonyms/README.md

 # Twi Synonyms

 A list of words in English (British) and their Twi translations (synonyms).
+The Asanti (Asante or Ashanti) language dialect is used to ensure consistency.
+Contributions are welcomed.

 > NOTE: I'm planning to automate this whole process using software as doing it manually is bth cumbersome and not interesting anymore.

-> _This project uses the Asanti (Asante or Ashanti) dialect to ensure consistency.
-Contributions are welcomed_

 ## Twi Characters.